shivamjagdale/Building-an-AI-Chatbot/README.md

 Here we have to complete various things and it can be hard to remember all of them so here's the list of things to do :-

 2) In gemini_utility.py:

-import all the dependencies and the google liabraries
+●import all the dependencies and the google liabraries

-configure the path
+●configure the path

 Then path for the json file and then load it.
 Then load the model for chatbot